Akron Children's Logo

 Getting Help From Others

-Remember, Wonder Woman is fiction.
 Ask your partner, friends, and family for help.
-Jot down small, helpful things people can do as they occur to you.
-When people offer to help, check the list.
+Jot down small, helpful things people can do as you think of them.
+When someone offers to help, check the list.
 For example:

 • Hire a neighborhood teen — or a cleaning service — to clean the house occasionally, if possible.

-You should call your doctor about your postpartum health if you:
+Call your doctor about your postpartum health if:

-• have new pain, swelling, or tenderness in your legs
+• you have new pain, swelling, or tenderness in your legs

-• have painful urination, a sudden urge to pee, or are unable to control urination
+• it hurts to pee, you have a sudden urge to pee, or you can't control your peeing

-• develop a cough or chest pain, nausea, or vomiting
+• you have a cough or chest pain, nausea, or vomiting

-• become depressed or have hallucinations, suicidal thoughts, or any thoughts of harming your baby
+• you feel depressed or have hallucinations, suicidal thoughts, or any thoughts of harming your baby

 While recovering from delivery can be a lot to handle, things will get easier.
 Before you know it, you will be able to fully focus on enjoying your new baby.